-The University will disclose or share your relevant personal and/or sensitive personal information to third parties in order to carry out its mandate as an academic institution, comply with legal obligations, perform its contractual obligations to you, promote and protect your interests and in order to pursue its legitimate interests and/or that of a third party.
-UP discloses such information when required or allowed by law or with your consent.
-Examples or instances of these include:
+The University will disclose or share your relevant personal and/or sensitive personal information to third parties in order to carry out its mandate as an academic institution, comply with legal obligations, perform its contractual obligations to you, promote and protect your interests, and in order to pursue its legitimate interests or that of a third party.
+UP discloses such information when required or allowed by law, or with your consent.
+Examples of these include:

-- posting the list of students qualified to enroll in UP as well as waitlisted applicants online and/or on bulletin boards pursuant to its functions under its Charter and for transparency in the admissions process
+- posting the list of students qualified to enroll in UP as well as waitlisted applicants online or on bulletin boards pursuant to its functions under its Charter, and for transparency in the admissions process;

-- information sharing with the UP Alumni Association in order for UP to comply with its mandate under the UP Charter R.A.
-9500
+- information sharing with the UP Alumni Association in order for UP to comply with its mandate under the UP Charter.

-- disclosure of your personal and/or sensitive personal information in compliance with University policies, rules and processes adopted pursuant to the UP Charter or with your consent in order to uphold or promote your interest and/or the principle of transparency, promote the legitimate interests of the University or third parties such as in relation to the processing of applications for leave of absence; the conduct of student elections e.g. posting of list of candidates and results; disclosures contained in the minutes of University bodies such as the Board of Regents in connection with for example graduation, appeals and the like
+- disclosure of your personal and/or sensitive personal information in compliance with University policies, rules and processes adopted pursuant to the UP Charter, or with your consent, in order to uphold or promote your interest and/or the principle of transparency, promote the legitimate interests of the University or third parties, such as in relation to the processing of applications for leave of absence; the conduct of student elections (e.g. posting of list of candidates and results); disclosures contained in the minutes of University bodies such as the Board of Regents in connection with graduation, student discipline, and the like;

-- providing information pursuant to the provisions of the Data Privacy Act or other applicable laws and lawful orders or processes issued by government agencies, courts, law enforcement agencies and other public authorities
+- providing information pursuant to the provisions of the Data Privacy Act or other applicable laws, and lawful orders or processes issued by government agencies, courts, and law enforcement agencies.

-- disclosures to recognize your achievements such as through the publication and distribution of the commencement program and other materials containing the names of graduates their respective courses/certificates and honors received, sharing of relevant information with honor societies or entities that confer awards with your consent
+- disclosures to recognize your achievements such as through the publication and distribution of the commencement program, and other materials containing the names of graduates, their respective courses/certificates and honors received, or sharing of relevant information with honor societies or entities that confer awards with your consent;

-- information that we share with third parties who process your information in order to provide products and/or services to you and/or UP e.g. cloud service providers for registration systems that contain your enrollment information and grades, email providers, entities that provide insurance, process your UP student ID and the like for which we require your consent.
-Unless your consent is given, it will not be possible for such products and/or services to be provided to you
+- information that we share with third parties who process your information in order to provide products or services to you or UP (e.g. cloud service providers) for registration systems that contain your enrollment information and grades, email providers, entities that provide insurance, process your UP ID and the like for which we require your consent.
+Unless your consent is given, it will not be possible for such products or services to be provided to you;

-- live streaming of University activities or events pursuant to the legitimate interests of the University and third parties or for journalistic purposes as allowed by the DPA
+- publishing, broadcasting or live streaming of University activities or events pursuant to the legitimate interests of the University and third parties or for journalistic purposes, as allowed by the DPA;